natemccurdy/pe-bitbucket-vagrant-stack/README.md

     * Project name: __puppet__ (with a short name of __PUP__)
     * Repository name: __control-repo__

-1. Create a user account that code_manager will use to deploy code.
+1. Create a user account that Code Manager will use to deploy code.
-    * Create a user called `r10k` with a password of `puppet`.
+    * Create a user called `puppet` with a password of `puppet`.
     * Make the r10k user an admin of the `PUP` project.
         * This is needed to allow the automatic creation of deploy keys with abrader/gms.